abuxton/tfx-vmp/modules/bootstrap/README.md

 terraform plan -out=vmp-bootstrap.tfplan
 terraform apply "vmp-bootstrap.tfplan"
 # review the outputs
+terraform state list
+terraform output
 # navigate to the vmp_bootstrap_workspace_url in your browser
 terraform output vmp_bootstap_workspace_url
 "https://app.terraform.io/app/example/workspaces/vm_workspace"

 ```

+You will see the resources as documented below are created and you can review these in the tfe provider <https://registry.terraform.io/providers/hashicorp/tfe/latest> documentation.

 <!-- BEGIN_TF_DOCS -->
 ## Requirements